mapcrafter/mapcrafter/README.md

 by Moritz Hilscher

-mapcrafter is a fast minecraft world renderer written in C++.
-It renders minecraft worlds to a bunch of images which are viewable in any webbrowser using the Google Maps API.
+mapcrafter is a fast Minecraft world renderer written in C++.
+It renders Minecraft worlds to a bunch of images which are viewable in any webbrowser using the Google Maps API.

-mapcrafter runs on linux (maybe also Mac OS or w****** with cygwin) and needs libpng, libpthread, libboost-iostreams,libboost-system, libboost-filesystem, and libboost-program-options (and libboost-test if you want to use the tests).
+mapcrafter runs on linux (maybe also Mac OS or W****** with cygwin) and needs libpng, libpthread, libboost-iostreams,libboost-system, libboost-filesystem, and libboost-program-options (and libboost-test if you want to use the tests).
 You can build it with g++ and the supplied makefile.